cosmos/ibc/spec/core/ics-033-multi-hop/README.md

     }
 }

-// VerifyIntermediateStateProofs verifies the state of each intermediate consensus, connection, and
+// VerifyConsensusAndConnectionStates verifies the state of each intermediate consensus, connection, and
 // client state starting from chain[N-1] on the destination (chain[N]) and finally proving the source
-// chain consensus, connection, and client state. func VerifyIntermediateStateProofs( consensusState exported.ConsensusState, consensusProofs []*MultihopProof, connectionProofs []*MultihopProof,
+// chain consensus, connection, and client state. func VerifyConsensusAndConnectionStates( consensusState exported.ConsensusState, consensusProofs []*MultihopProof, connectionProofs []*MultihopProof,